 Nurses had to draw on organizational skills during their wartime service.
-They participated in building field hospitals, managed human services, allocated medical instruments, and took care of the welfare of all the field hospital staff.
+They participated in building field hospitals, managed human services, allocated medical instruments, and cared for the welfare of the entire field hospital staff.
 Nurses’ comments included: “We managed the human resources throughout the hospital.
 Our civilian experience enabled us to act by prioritizing according to the urgency of missions.
 We found ourselves taking intimate care of all the women in the military base zone.
 We also took care of the dignity and memory of those who died by collecting their personal belongings and later giving them to their families.”
 Another added: “We were always thinking about the hospital’s needs.
 We maintained the medical equipment and prevented waste of materials for dressing wounds.
 We worked after our shift ended and gave our turn to go for short vacation to those who had families and children.”

-Subtheme: Contributions to the helping the wounded
+Contributions to the helping the wounded

-Most of the participants acknowledged their contributions to helping injured soldiers.
-Many of them reported that the reactions from the wounded gave them energy and justified their service in a hostile warzone environment.
+Most participants acknowledged their contributions to helping injured soldiers.
+Many reported that the reactions from the wounded gave them energy and justified their service in a hostile warzone environment.
 One recounted: “Soldiers who felt the nurse’s hand or even her feminine voice gained strength and hope to fight for their lives.
 They told us this.”

-Subtheme: Expectations from military and governmental authorities for acknowledgment and recognition
+Expectations from military and governmental authorities for acknowledgment and recognition

 Most of the nurses expected acknowledgment and recognition from the medical corps and from governmental authorities, but this was unfulfilled.
-They believed the reason lay in the fact that nurses did not dedicate time to documenting their activities, since after the war they were busy with building families and raising their children.
+They believed the reason was that nurses did not dedicate time to documenting their activities, being busy building families and raising their children after the war.
 As one participant stated: “Some of us got a certificate of appreciation by mail.
 We did not get the deserved attention for our contribution.
 At that time, we did not think our story should be publicized, because we did not perceive it as a special act.”

 Discussion

-Our study adds to previous studies that have addressed nurses’ experiences in wars (Biedermann, Usher, Williams and Hayes, 2001; Farsi, 2017; Lj et al., 2015; Rahimaghaee, Hatamopour, Seylani and Delfan, 2016; Scannell-Desch and Doherty, 2010; Stanton, Dittmar, Jezewski and Dickerson, 1996).
-The themes emerging from this study reflect the nurses’ experiences during wartime, the findings showing that even many years after the events, the nurses remember them clearly enough to describe their challenging work in war field hospitals.
-The nurses developed multiple ways of coping with the demands of service in a warzone.
-From the interviewees’ point of view, the issue of the nurses’ contribution was predominant, and their need for recognition of their contributions were evident.
+Our study adds to previous studies addressing nurses’ experiences in wars (Biedermann, Usher, Williams and Hayes, 2001; Farsi, 2017; Lj et al., 2015; Rahimaghaee, Hatamopour, Seylani and Delfan, 2016; Scannell-Desch and Doherty, 2010; Stanton, Dittmar, Jezewski and Dickerson, 1996).
+The themes emerging from this study reflect the nurses’ experiences during wartime, showing that even many years after the events, nurses remember them clearly enough to describe their challenging work in war field hospitals.
+The nurses developed multiple ways of coping with the demands of such service.
+From their perspective, the issue of the nurses’ contribution was predominant, and their need for recognition of their contributions was evident.

 In several previous studies, as in the current study, nurses emphasized that they had not known what to expect in the war zone (Biedermann et al., 2001; Stanton et al., 1996).
-However, in contrast to participants in our study, the nurses surveyed in other studies had military backgrounds.
-Understanding nurses’ prior experiences can help better prepare the staff for future events (Farsi, 2017).
-A well-planned preparatory program before deployment could give the field hospital staff the skills necessary for providing healthcare in a stressful military environment (Sprinks J, 2013).
+However, unlike participants in our study, nurses surveyed in other studies had military backgrounds.
+Understanding nurses’ prior experiences can help better prepare staff for future events (Farsi, 2017).
+A well-planned preparatory program before deployment could give the field hospital staff the skills necessary for providing healthcare in a stressful crisis environment (Sprinks, 2013).